LinkTheCoder/LinkTheCoder/README.md

 - 👨🏻‍💻 Trying to keep up with the endless new tools.
 Like React, Next, Tailwind CSS, PWA, Native PWA & Firebase for websites & apps.
 - 🎮 Creator of the mystery game: [**BEAST CRIMES**](https://www.beastcrimes.com/)
 - 🕵🏻 Reads a lot of detective novels
-- 📺 Like to watch korean survival & variety shows, Star Wars, Loki etc.
+- 📺 Like to watch korean survival & variety shows, star wars, loki etc.
 - 🌍 Svenska (Native), English (Fluent), 한국인 (Basic).
 - 💬 Discord: @linkthedev
 - 🦦 Next Convention: LIFC Online (2024)